Last Updated on

 Havelock Island (now Swaraj Dweep) is one of the largest islands in the Andaman archipelago.
 This is famous for its pristine white sand beaches which are lined by palm trees.
 It also has a few picturesque villages.
 It is also the most famous tourist spot on the archipelago.
 Havelock island is also one of the popular destinations for scuba diving in India.

 It has many beaches such as elephant beach, Radhanagar beach, Neil’s Cove, etc. It is highly forested and is one of the best diving spots in South East Asia.
-If this piques your interest, then Havelock Island is a must visit.
-It is one of the best places to visit on Andaman
+If this piques your interest, then Havelock Island is a must-visit.
+It is one of the best places to visit in Andaman island.

 3. Rajiv Gandhi Water sports Complex